jacobm001/blog_posts/tmux_series_2.md

 **Suggested Tags:** raspberrypi, raspbian, tmux

-# Tmux 102: Getting to know Tmux.
+# Tmux 102: Getting to know Tmux

 [Tmux 101](https://raspberrypise.tumblr.com/post/141348857424/tmux-101-installing-from-source) discussed how to install Tmux from the source.
 This week, we'll be focusing on Tmux's basic usage.